Innovation Act for Industry-Academia Collaboration and Talent Cultivation in National Key Fields

 Article 41

-The budget and annual financial statements of the key research institute shall be submitted to the supervisory committee for future reference after being deliberated on and approved by the management committee, and the national university shall submit these to the competent authority and request it in strict accordance with budget and annual financial statement procedures.
+The budget and annual financial statements of the key research institute shall be submitted to the supervisory committee for reference after being deliberated on and approved by the management committee, and the national university shall submit these to the competent authority for handling in accordance with budget and annual financial statement procedures.

 Article 42

-The compilation and implementation of the budget of a key research institute, and the compilation of its annual financial statements shall be handled in accordance with the provisions of the Budget Act, the Accounting Act, the Financial Statement Act, the Audit Act, and the related ordinances.
-However, this requirement does not apply to any key research institute income from sources referred to in Article 7, Paragraph 1, Subparagraph 2.
+The compilation and implementation of the budget of a key research institute, and the compilation of its annual financial statements shall be handled in accordance with the provisions of the Budget Act, the Accounting Act, the Financial Statement Act, the Audit Act, and the relevant laws and regulations.
+However, this requirement does not apply to any key research institute income from sources referred to in Subparagraph 2, Paragraph 1, Article 7.

-A key research institute shall draw up regulations governing the management of the affairs and income and expenditure of income from sources referred to in Article 7, Paragraph 1, Subparagraph 2 and shall submit a copy of the regulations to the supervisory committee for future reference after they have been deliberated on and approved by the management committee.
+A key research institute shall draw up regulations governing the management of the affairs and income and expenditure of income from sources referred to in Subparagraph 2, Paragraph 1, Article 7 and shall submit the regulations to the supervisory committee for future reference upon deliberation and approval by the management committee.

-The financial supervision and management matters of a key research institute shall be handled in accordance with the related provisions of this Act and are not subject to the provisions of Article 5 to Article 11 of the National University Endowment Fund Establishment Act.
+The financial supervision and management matters of a key research institute shall be handled in accordance with the related provisions of this Act and shall not be subject to the provisions of Article 5 to Article 11 of the National University Endowment Fund Establishment Act.

 Article 43

 A key research institute shall draw up a report on its annual operations plan.
 This report shall incorporate the performance targets, the key annual work focal points, financial planning, risk assessment, expected benefits, and other important matters.
-The report shall be presented to the management committee to deliberate over, and copies sent to the university council and to the competent authority for further reference, after the report has been approved by the supervisory committee.
+The report shall be presented to the management committee for deliberation and then to the university council and to the competent authority for reference upon approval by the supervisory committee.

 Article 44

 A key research institute shall present the results of the implementation of its annual operational planning report as a performance report.
 The performance report shall include details of achievement of the performance targets, benefits, changes to its financial circumstances, reviews and improvements, and other important matters.
-The key research institute shall present the performance report to the management committee to deliberate over and after the report has been approved by the supervisory committee, it shall send a copy to the university council and to the competent authority for further reference.
+The key research institute shall present the performance report to the management committee for deliberation and then to the university council and to the competent authority for reference upon approval by the supervisory committee.

 Article 45

 A key research institute shall set up one or more teaching quality assurance mechanism(s).
-The key research institute shall formulate regulations governing the teaching quality assurance mechanism(s), associated evaluations, and related matters and submit a copy of these regulations to the supervisory committee for future reference after they have been deliberated on and approved by the management committee.
+The key research institute shall formulate regulations governing the teaching quality assurance mechanism(s), associated evaluations, and related matters and submit these regulations to the supervisory committee for reference upon deliberation and approval by the management committee.

-When the competent authority carries out a university evaluation in accordance with the provisions of Article 5, Paragraph 2 of the University Act, the scope shall include the key research institute.
+When the competent authority carries out a university evaluation in accordance with the provisions of Paragraph 2, Article 5 of the University Act, the scope of the evaluation shall include the key research institute.

 Chapter 5 Key Research Institute Discontinuation Mechanisms